List of birds of Nightingale Islands

 This is a list of the bird species recorded on the Nightingale Islands.
 The avifauna of the Nightingale Islands include a total of 49 species.
+The islands are part of the Tristan da Cunha group in the South Atlantic and are administered by the United Kingdom.

 This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 20212 edition.
 The family accounts at the beginning of each heading reflect this taxonomy, as do the species counts found in each family account.
 Introduced and accidental species are included in the total counts for the Nightingale Islands.

 The following tags have been used to highlight several categories.
 The commonly occurring native species do not fall into any of these categories.